Why our Values are so important...

 How Value Houses impact on the reinforcement of values?

 - Value Houses meet collectively together every fortnight on a Thursday morning.
-During this time they will count their tokens and reflect on how well they have done during that time period.
+During this time they will count their tokens and reflect on how well they have displayed our values during that time period.

-- House assemblies also enable specific values to be focused on if required e.g. there have been issues with respect in school.
-Will enable closer focus on this specific value.
+- House assemblies also enable specific values to be focused on if required.

 - Each house will select a charity that they will learn about and support.